AveryS00/song-link-bot/README.md

 ### Actors:
 	Bot: The system that the users and admins interact with.
-	Admin: A person that has control over the bot, and higher priveleges than the user to operate specific tasks.
+	Admin: A person that has control over the bot, and higher privileges than the user to operate specific tasks.
 	User: A person that interacts with the bot through song submissions and playlist viewing.